Ritual- What is it and why does it matter?

 The 4th area is the God brain or spirit area, the spiritual area.

-As a Doula, I can guide and facilitate the use of such rituals and help to support the client and their family in their implementation thereby helping to their journey through this sacred time of change.
+As a Doula, I can guide and facilitate the use of such rituals and help to support the client and their family in their implementation, helping and facilitating their journey through this sacred time of change.